Bridge House College

-Bridge House College, abbreviated to BHC, is one of Nigeria's pioneer independent co-education Sixth Form College located in Ikoyi, Lagos, Nigeria.
-It was established in the year 2004 to cater for pre-university preparation for high school leavers 15–19 years considering university Education in Nigeria and abroad.

-The College is an accredited centre for Cambridge A level examinations and Cambridge face-to-face teacher training in Nigeria.
+Bridge House College, abbreviated to BHC, is a Nigerian independent co-education Sixth Form College located in Ikoyi, Lagos, Nigeria.
+It was established in 2004 to cater for pre-university preparation for high school leavers 15–19 years considering university education.
+The College is an accredited centre for Cambridge A level examinations and Cambridge face-to-face teacher training.

 History

-The College started off at 1, olagunsoye Oyinlola, 2nd Avenue, Ikoyi with 8 students interested in studying in the UK until 2007 when it introduced other destinations including US, Canada, UAE, Ireland, Ghana, Nigeria etc. The college moved to its permanent campus in 2014.
+The College started at 1, olagunsoye Oyinlola, 2nd Avenue, Ikoyi with 8 students interested in studying in the UK until 2007 when it introduced other destinations including US, Canada, UAE, Ireland, Ghana, Nigeria etc. The college moved to its permanent campus in 2014.
 Since inception, Bridge House has educated more than 2,500 Nigerian students and kids of expatriates living in Nigeria.

 Curriculum and pathways

 Bridge House offers the following curriculum: